Coriander futures decline on low demand | Business

-Coriander prices on Monday fell by Rs 142 to Rs 6,070 per quintal in futures trade as speculators reduced their positions amid weak demand in spot market.
-On the National Commodity and Derivatives Exchange, coriander contracts for December eased by Rs 142, or 2.29 per cent, to Rs 6,070 per quintal in 2,550 lots.
+Coriander prices on Monday fell by Rs 182 to Rs 5,898 per quintal in futures trade as speculators reduced their positions amid weak demand at spot market.
+On the National Commodity and Derivatives Exchange, coriander contracts for December eased by Rs 182, or 2.99 per cent, to Rs 5,898 per quintal in 1,055 lots.

-Coriander for delivery in January eased by Rs 178, or 2.82 per cent, to Rs 6,124 per quintal in 1,645 lots.
-Market analysts said subdued demand in spot market mainly led to the decline in coriander prices here.
+Coriander for delivery in January went down by Rs 66, or 1.09 per cent to Rs 5,998 per quintal in 2,680 lots.
+Market analysts said subdued demand in spot market mainly led to decline in coriander prices here.

 - READ MORE ON: